 7. In some cases the Committee may require additional testing to be done on the technology prior to issuing a recommendation for approval.
 In these cases it will be the applicant’s responsibility to acquire the necessary testing.

 8. In some cases the Committee may give a “conditional” recommendation for a technology, requiring monitoring, or follow up testing once the technology is in place.
 In these instances the applicant would be required to sign and record a waiver against the property that would hold the City of Portland harmless against any future issues resulting from the use of the technology.

 9. BDS is not bound by the recommendations of the Committee.
 A favorable recommendation of a technology by the Committee does not guarantee approval of a building code appeal by BDS for the use of the technology.

-10. The Alternative Technology Advisory Committee meets once a month, therefore it may take several weeks for an application to be reviewed by the Committee.
+10. The Alternative Technology Advisory Committee meets as applications are received.
+Therefore, it may take several weeks for an application to be reviewed by the Committee.
 Applicants interested in using this process are encouraged to submit their applications as early in their design process as possible.